openremote/documentation/docs/user-guide/deploying/custom-deployment.md

 :::

 ### Asset type (/model)
 Create your own asset type that fits your product.
-In the asset type you define its name, icon, and color, and set its attributes with configuration items (called meta items in the code).
+In the asset type you define its name, icon, and colour, and set its attributes with configuration items (called meta items in the code).
 If you need some inspiration, you can look at OpenRemote's [default asset types](https://github.com/openremote/openremote/tree/master/model/src/main/java/org/openremote/model/asset/impl).

 ### Agents & Protocols (/agent)
 Protocols are a main extension point of OpenRemote, they translate the messages from and to external systems into reads and writes of the assets and attribute values used by OpenRemote.
 When creating an [agent asset](../../developer-guide/connecting-protocol-adaptors-with-agents.md), you can create protocol configurations, which are a special type of attribute.
 Each agent attribute that is a protocol configuration then automatically gets its own instance of the protocol you have selected.